Resilience in Infants & Toddlers

 In addition to helping childcare, home visitation and other early care and education programs such as Early Head Start programs document that children’s needs are being met, the DECA-I/T can help early care and education professionals and families in strengthening the social and emotional development of all children with more intentionality and individualization.

 Specifically, the DECA-I/T provides detailed information on children’s social and emotional strengths and needs by scale and even by item.
-By aggregating individual data, the caregiver can also gain insights into common areas of strengths and needs for the group as a whole.
+By aggregating individual data, the caregiver can also gain insights into common areas of strengths and needs for a group/classroom as a whole.

-For more information about this resource designed to support early care and education professionals and families promote social and emotional health in infants and toddlers, see the Devereux Early Childhood Assessment for Infants and Toddlers (DECA-I/T).
+For more information about this resource designed to support early care and education professionals and families promote social and emotional health in infants and toddlers, click here.